runlevel5/gpu-screen-recorder-gtk/README.md

 where only the last few seconds are saved.

 ## Note
+Recording a window doesn't work when using picom in glx mode.
+However it works in xrender mode or when recording the a monitor/screen (which uses NvFBC).\
 Does not work when using gtk client side decorations (such as on Pop OS).
 Either disable those (if possible), install gtk-nocsd or record the whole monitor/screen if you have NvFBC.\
 NvFBC doesn't work with PRIME, so if you are using PRIME then you can't record the monitor/screen, you have to record a single window.\